Broken Expectations: The Effects of Modelling Assumptions on the Inferred Dark Matter Distribution in the Milky Way's Satellites: Acknowledgements

 \section{Acknowledgements}

 KT and AG would like to thank Sherry Suyu and Volker Springel, without whom this work would not have been possible and Thorsten Naab for continued support.
 Additionally, the authors would like to thank Simon White and Klaus Dolag for helpful discussions and Justin Read for providing useful feedback on the manuscript and explaining the effect of the ``smoothness'' constraint on the broken power-law model.
+We also thank the anonymous referee for insightful comments.
 This research was carried out using the High-Performance Computing resources of the FREYA cluster at the Max Planck Computing and Data Facility (MPCDF, https://www.mpcdf.mpg.de) in Garching, operated by the Max Planck Society (MPG).